gousk/onderbalta/README.md

 ## Notes

-- This project is front-end only.
+- This is not a framework-based app.
-- Some media and embedded content depend on third-party hosting.
+- A large part of the site content is driven directly from the post data inside `script.js`.
-- Certain game builds may require their own hosting setup instead of direct embedding from itch.io.
+- Some embedded game content depends on third-party hosting behavior, so not every external build can be embedded reliably without hosting it separately.